 French bulldogs, or “Frenchies,” as they’re lovingly referred to as, are one of the most sought after dog breeds in the world.
-A cross between English bulldogs and Paris ratters, French bulldogs are known for their small stature, muscular build and smushy face.
+A cross between English bulldogs and Paris ratters from France, French bulldogs are known for their small stature, muscular build and smushy face.
 They are extremely playful and loyal animals, making them the perfect companion for single individuals and families with small children alike.
 With a bit of a stubborn streak as well, these dogs are known for their human-like personality and require a bit of patience to train.
 However, once trained, the Frenchie demonstrates remarkable intelligence and an eagerness to please beyond that of any other dog breed.
 Because of this mix of great traits, French bulldog puppies of all sizes—teacup, miniature and toy included—are a much sought after breed, and therefore, quite pricey, averaging anywhere between $2,500 and $5,000.

 Bulldogs aren’t known for their high energy levels and are mostly famous for their ability to lounge and sleep the day away.
 For this reason, people who live in small spaces or an apartment complex often choose this breed as their breed of choice.
-If you work long hours, you’ll never have to worry about your pet getting a lack of exercise, as they’re perfectly content and even winded after running around the house for a few hours each day.
+If you work long hours, you’ll never have to worry about your pet getting a lack of exercise in nature, as they’re perfectly content and even winded after running around the house for a few hours each day.

 Additionally, French bulldog puppies are not above chewing on your stuff or going to the bathroom in the house.
 You will still need to train your puppy to not chew on things that could harm them or that you do not want destroyed, as well as crate train them until they are fully housetrained.